AleksanderBak/Simple-JS-Game/README.md

 # Simple-JS-Game

-Prosta gra stworzona przy użyciu vanilla javascript oraz html canvas
+A simple fighting game created using vanilla javascript and html canvas.

 Play the game: https://aleksanderbak-js-fighting-game.netlify.app